 Beyond the material costs for your basement, there are three other areas that will eat up your budget:

-Check out our guide to renovating your home for tips on sticking to a budget, choosing what parts to DIY and more.
+We’ve compiled a complete list of home renovation costs to help you find tips on sticking to a budget, choosing what parts to DIY and more.